nsacyber/Windows-Secure-Host-Baseline/ActivClient/README.md

 msiexec.exe /i /qn "ActivID ActivClient x64 7.1.msi" ALLUSERS=1 ADDLOCAL=ActivClient,Common,DeptofDefenseConfiguration,Digital,InitTool,MiniDriver,PKCS,Troubleshooting,UserConsole,Help
 ```

-### Activating the Department of Defense configuration using Group Policy
+### Activating the US Department of Defense configuration using Group Policy
 Once the [ActivClient Group Policy templates](./Group Policy Templates/) have been copied to the PolicyDefinitions folder, local and domain Group Policy editing tools can be used to enable the US Department of Defense configuration.
 To enable the US Department of Defense configuration through Group Policy:

 1. Browse to **Computer Configuration** > **Administrative Templates** > **ActivIdentity** > **ActivClient** > **Smart Card**